D.I. (band): Return and more line-up changes (1993–2010)

 A live album, Live at a Dive, was released in 1993.
 After Stevie DRT left the band, original drummer John Knight rejoined, and their fifth album State of Shock was released the following year.
 Chris Roboson and Steve Lyen joined and continued playing from 1995 to 1997.
 The band lost their record label soon afterwards.
 After two years of strictly playing live shows, and original guitarist Tim Maag replacing Roboson, D.I. headed back into the studio around 1997 to record what would be their follow-up to State of Shock and shopped the tracks around to labels without finding a taker.

 Numerous line-up changes went on before they solidified their line-up, consisting of Royer, Chckn (guitars), Clinton Calton (guitars), Eddie Tatar (bass) and Joey Tatar (drums).
 Royer remained the only constant member of the band.
 D.I. continued touring for years and released their first original album in eight years, titled Caseyology, in 2002.
 Caseyology was followed up five years later by On the Western Front (2007) released on the Suburban Noize label, with all music and lyrics written by Royer and Tatar.
 In 2009, the band released the tracks "Potbelly", "D.I.", "The Dehumanizers", and "Embrace The Kill – Shut the Fuck Up and Listen!!!" through PB Records.

-Recent activities (2011–present)
+Legal troubles and more music (2011–present)

 In March 2011, Casey Royer was arrested for child abuse, child endangerment and overdosing on heroin in the presence of his 12-year-old son.
 The child abuse and child endangerment charges were dropped, but he was sentenced to a 90-day jail term and placed on probation for three years for the substance abuse misdemeanor.
 After this, Royer got clean and sober, and D.I. returned to touring and playing live shows.